 McMasters has a BA in Theater from Temple University, and an MFA in Drama from the University of Washington as well as a certificate in Arts Management.
 Originally from Philadelphia, he relocated to Seattle in 1990 where he met Mike Christensen and started Jet City Improv, a non-profit theater organization that produces six-seven shows a week all year long.
 He works nationally as an actor, and has taught improv and theater internationally.

 Page is a star of fantasy, gaming and scifi, most recently appearing in Gamers 3, Project London and Journeyquest Season II.
 As a child, her wild imagination convinced her she could be a superhero when she grew up.
 Her recent acting projects allowed her to come close as a rebellious alien, a crafty sorceress rogue and a vampire (twice).
 With the new venture of her own show, Geek Seekers, Jen hopes to ghost hunt, fight Bigfoot, read palms and wear some kick-ass goggles.

 Sellers is a veteran indie actress having appeared in over thirty-something seattle film projects and garage theater productions including SIFF, STIFF, Cannes, NWFF, Annex Theater, Theater Schmeater, Open Circle Theater and ACT.
 In addition to acting, Sellers also writes, directs, choreographs and teaches.
 It’s quite possible that the premise for chop socky boom was based on more then a few of her true to life on set experiences.

 Stevens is a Denver –based actor having appeared regionally on-stage in Washington, Oregon and California.
 Most recently he appeared in Leverage and as the Portland Fitness Coach on MTV’s Biggest Loser—So I Used to be Fat.
 Stevens has also appeared in Dangerous Writing, Smoke Rings, Ordinary Angels, the Evading and the Confessions of a Hitman.
-Additionally, he is a Martial artist, a writer, a boxer and a fitness coach.
+Additionally, he is a Martial artist, a boxer, a fitness coach and a writer at Breaking Muscle.